emirardatomac/emirardatomac/README.md

   </a>
 </p>

 - 🔭 I am currently working on improving my skills in Java.
-- 🌱 I am learning Python and Kotlin.
+- 🌱 I am learning Python and Dart with Flutter.
 - 👨‍💻 You can find all my projects [here](https://github.com/emirardatomac?tab=repositories).
 - 💬 Feel free to ask me questions about Computer Engineering.
 - 📫 Reach me at emiraarda6@gmail.com